Boot Camp for New Dads® (BCND)

 The typical resources for implementing the program are:

-Room, contact with fathers-to-be, facilitator that can be trained, program coordinator, and a license from National Headquarters
+Room, contact with fathers-to-be, trained facilitator (Coach), program coordinator, and a license from National Headquarters

 There is no minimum education requirement, only the ability to facilitate a group and training for this is provided.